epsilon42/ehg-colours/README.md

 # EHG Colours

-Ann app that generates an image based on 32,768 colour combinations using each colour only once.
+An app that generates a 32,768 colour image using each colour only once.

 **Live demo:**
 https://epsilon42.github.io/ehg-colours/